John Hancock Tower: Development and engineering flaws

 The building was a much-anticipated landmark designed by a well-respected architect, but was known in the 1970s for its engineering flaws as well as for its architectural achievement.
 The opening of the building was delayed from 1971 to 1976, and the total cost is rumored to have increased from $75 million to $175 million.
 It was an embarrassment for the firm, for modernist architects, and for the architecture industry.

 During the excavation for the tower's foundation, temporary steel retaining walls were erected to create a space in which to build.
 The walls warped, giving way to the clay and mud fill of the Back Bay which they were supposed to hold back.
 The shifting soils damaged utility lines, the sidewalk pavement, and nearby buildings—including the historic Trinity Church across St. James Avenue.
 Trinity Church won an $11 million lawsuit to pay for repairs.

-There were problems with the innovative use of blue reflective glass in a steel tower: entire windowpanes, 4 × 11 ft and 500 lb, detached from the building and crashed to the sidewalk hundreds of feet below.
+There were problems with the use of blue reflective glass in a steel tower: entire windowpanes, 4 × 11 ft and 500 lb, detached from the building and crashed to the sidewalk hundreds of feet below.
 Police closed off surrounding streets whenever winds reached 45 mph.
 Under the direction of Frank H. Durgin of MIT's Wright Brothers Wind Tunnel a scale model of the entire Back Bay and an aeroelastic model of the John Hancock Tower were built and tested in the wind tunnel to identify the problem.
 The research raised questions about the structural integrity of the entire building (due to unanticipated twisting of the structure), but did not account for the loss of the glass panels.
 An independent laboratory eventually confirmed that the failure of the glass was due to oscillations and repeated thermal stresses caused by the expansion and contraction of the air between the inner and outer glass panels which formed each window; the resilient bonding between the inner glass, reflective material, and outer glass was so stiff that it was transmitting the force to the outer glass (instead of absorbing it), thus causing the glass to fail.

-The John Hancock Tower seen from the Prudential Tower in 2007; on the left is Copley Square (and Trinity Church), to the upper left is the Boston Common, on the right is the Massachusetts Turnpike (I-90) and to the top right is Logan International Airport.